wangkaiwd/engineering/packages/cli-builder/readme.md

 * Manual add file extensions for every `import` keyword specifiers, we can complete this by `IDE`
 * Auto add file extensions by compiler such as `webpack`,`rollup`,`vite` and so on

+Problems:

+* __filename,__dirname work correctly in ts but occur error in js

 ### Rollup

+Why use rollup to generate bundle ?

 Note: rollup can not compile file that own shebang characters.